Medical Detox: The Foundation For Successful Recovery

 Those suffering from drug or alcohol withdrawal symptoms receive primary medical and nursing care services based on individual care plans.
 Physicians are always available, and our RNs are always on-site to provide care as needed and monitor your health and progress.

-Treatment providers also offer medication-assisted treatment services on a case-by-case basis.
+Addiction treatment providers also offer medication-assisted treatment services on a case-by-case basis.
 This serves to alleviate withdrawal symptoms, reduce cravings, and offer a more comfortable detox experience.

 Medical Detox vs. Social Detox: